Apollon77/ioBroker.homekit-controller/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) BREAKING CHANGE: All channel names will be changed and a number gets added.
+* (Apollon77) BREAKING CHANGE: All channel names will be changed and a number gets added at the end of the name.
 Please manually delete the ones without such a number

 ### 0.2.0 (2021-10-23)
 * (bluefox) Add Admin UI